 Celebrate Native American Heritage Month

-Sno-Isle Libraries acknowledges that we are on the traditional land of the Coast Salish Peoples, including the Tulalip, Snohomish, Stillaguamish, and Sauk-Suiattle Tribes past and present, and honor with gratitude the land itself and many tribes.
+Sno-Isle Libraries acknowledges that we are on the traditional land of the Coast Salish Peoples, including the Tulalip, Snohomish, Stillaguamish, and Sauk-Suiattle Tribes past and present.
+We respect their sovereignty, their right to self-determination, and honor their sacred spiritual connection with the land and water.
+We will strive to be honest about our past mistakes and bring about a future that includes their people, stories, and voices to form a more just and equitable society.

 Learn more about Native American heritage and cultures with these events and resources.